The Orville season 3: Music

 A soundtrack album for this third season of The Orville was released digitally by Hollywood Records on March 3, 2023.

 Reception

-Audience viewership
+Viewership

-According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, The Orville: New Horizons was the 4th most in-demand streaming show in the United States, during the week ending August 26, 2022, and the 6th during the week ending September 9, 2022.
-According to the streaming aggregator JustWatch, The Orville: New Horizons was the 6th most streamed TV show across all platforms in the United States, during the week of June 5, 2022.
-For August 1–7, 2022, the week the third-season finale aired, Whip Media's analytics ranked The Orville as the fifth most watched streaming original series in the United States, and Hulu's second most watched series behind Only Murders in the Building.
+According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, The Orville: New Horizons was the fourth most in-demand streaming show in the United States during the week ending August 26, 2022.
+It later moved to sixth place during the week ending September 9, 2022.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that The Orville was the sixth most-streamed show in the U.S. from May 30 to June 5, 2022.
+The streaming aggregator Reelgood, which tracks 20 million monthly viewing decisions across all streaming platforms in the U.S. for original and acquired streaming programs and movies across subscription video-on-demand (SVOD) and ad-supported video-on-demand (AVOD) services, revealed that The Orville was the fifth most-streamed series during the week of June 11, 2022.
+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, announced that it was the fifth most-streamed original series in the U.S. and Hulu's second most-streamed series behind Only Murders in the Building from August 1–7, 2022.